jessehorne/vending-machine-service/README.md

 vending-machine-service
 =======================

-A RESTful API written in Python that uses Flask, and is an implementation of the vending machine specified [here](https://github.com/PillarTechnology/kata-vending-machine).
+A API written in Python that uses Flask, and is an implementation of the vending machine specified [here](https://github.com/PillarTechnology/kata-vending-machine).
 This is the minimum acceptable implementation of this project, so please see the [TODO](##TODO) section at the bottom of this README.

 ---